cstuart1609/Space-Missions-EDA/README.md

 ![image](https://github.com/user-attachments/assets/4aa4777b-301f-4da1-83b7-4d9ec049c481)

 Although this view offers no summary or analytical value, I think it is quite a nice way to present the full dataset in the context of this project.
 It also serves as a good base to perform further analysis on.
 I would now like summarise the missions based on launch geo and also the sector behind the launch.
-This will although to confirm the previous to
+This is similar to a previous query but splits out missions across sector.

 ![image](https://github.com/user-attachments/assets/9c998370-5192-4751-b7bc-72cf5e9eff95)

-Now I am curious to find launch geos that are favoured for private launches.
+It might be surprising to see the scale of the disparity between public and private sector launches in the USA considering the prevalence of NASA in this industry.
+As a result of this, now I am curious to find launch geos that are favoured for private launches.
 I only want locations where both Public and Private launches have occurred and when COUNT(PUBLIC)<COUNT(PRIVATE).

 ![image](https://github.com/user-attachments/assets/6c21d0e7-9899-4405-a18d-d17303a6a258)